What is the difference between eau de parfum and eau de toilette?

 What is an eau de parfum?

-In the case of eau de parfum, they usually have a long durability, between 6 and 8 hours of duration.
-They easily fix to the skin and they have quite intense aromas.
+Eau de parfums usually have a long-lasting effect, between 6 and 8 hours of duration.
+They easily adhere to the skin and have quite intense aromas.

 What is an eau de toilette?